To request a searchable Adobe PDF version of the information below, or

 There are two ways of identifying a driver or passenger as a person with a disability who needs accessible parking: through a placard that hangs from the rearview mirror or a special license plate.
 To be eligible for either, a person needs to have a temporary or permanent disability that limits or impairs his ability to walk, or creates a safety concern while walking.
 The Virginia Department of Motor Vehicles (DMV) issues those placards and plates.
 Both display the international symbol of access and are valid in all 50 states and the District of Columbia.
 Institutions and organizations that provide transportation for persons with a disability may also apply for plates and placards.
 The institution or organization must be a non-profit entity.
 Businesses that directly or indirectly charge persons with a disability a fee are not eligible.
 People may apply for disabled plates and placards at any DMV customer service center.

 Placards and plates sent to the recipient by mail.
 When applying for or renewing a placard in person, the DMV will provide an orange receipt that can be hung on the rear view mirror and will give the bearer accessible parking privileges until the placard is received.
-More information about the placards and plates is available on the Web at the DMV website.

 Temporary parking placards, valid for up to six months, are available if the person has a disability that limits or impairs the ability to walk, and which, in a doctor's opinion, will improve in six months or less.
 DMV issues one placard per customer.
 The doctor must indicate the expected length of your disability.
 If after six months the doctor certifies that is still disabled, that person may obtain another placard valid for up to another six months.